 The Brazilian Agricultural Beverage Geography

 Location plays an important part in these beverages production.
 The geography of Brazil is the secret behind its amazing coffee taste.
-Brazil grows its coffee at a lower altitude where the climate is usually temperate.
-Since the coffee trees are planted farther from the equator, the problem of overheating or burning is avoided.
-Overheating or burning is a problem that most coffee farms face.
-Coffee trees planted near the equator needs protective shade trees as protection from stress brought by too much sun.
+Brazil grows its plants at a lower altitude where the climate is usually temperate.
+Since the those trees are planted farther from the equator, the problem of overheating or burning is avoided.
+Overheating or burning is a problem that most coffee farmers face.
+Arabica trees planted near the equator needs other shade trees as protection from stress brought by too much sun.
 Frost is also a number one enemy of coffee trees.

 The truth behind the 5 0’ clock tea time traditions

 The British have always been seen as people with a 5 o’clock tea time habit.
-Nothing can be further from the truth because there is no real tea time for them.
-It’s because they drink tea at every hour of the day!
+Nothing can be further from the truth because there is no real beverage and pleasure time for them.
+It’s because they drink it at every hour of the day!
 Tea is so steeped in the British culture, making it the first drink to have in the morning and the last before going to bed.